ZacharyGeurts/AMOURANTHRTX/README.md

 **C++20** using **SDL3**, **Vulkan**, and **GLM**.
 **Custom RTX pipelines.**
 This is a good lunch break program other than the license restricting commercial work.
 There is a dual license that can permit commercial work but expect 3% of sales negotiable.

 How do we differ?
 Pick 60 or 120fps and we lock your goal.

-Tech will adjust image quality on the fly to ensure best visuals for hardware.
+Tech will adjust RTX image quality on the fly to ensure best visuals for hardware.

 We make easy decisions for you and we respect quality.

 3 frames in flight and triple buffering?
 Yep.
 You can turn off in source code but we respect your hardware and reach for 100% accessibility to developers.

 Every decision expects 3060 TI and newer so that we can ignore all of the last generation and become the next generation of horsepower.